|

 Requests Quickly and inside is the Icon which they

-square and this is where Pondrossou street begins.
+square and this is where Pandrossou street begins.

-This section of Pondrossou is the high end section
+This section of Pandrossou is the high end section

 If you are coming from the Plaka, near the end of